 For centuries Māori - the indigenous people of New Zealand - have had a great love and respect for the fertile land of their ancestors, believing that the earth is the giver of all life as from the soil comes food, and the same food is cooked beneath the ground in hangi style.

 Traditional Māori food was once reserved for Māori functions and events, but now tourists can sample these delights at New Zealand’s growing calendar of Māori kai festivals.
+Here are some kai festivals to put in your itinerary.

 February: Kāwhia Kai Festival - Hamilton Waikato